bachya/ecowitt2mqtt/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit --battery-override BATTERY_OVERRIDE
-                        A battery configuration override (format:
+                        A battery configuration override (format: key,value) -c config, --config config
-                        key,value)
-  -c config, --config config
                         A path to a YAML or JSON config file --default-battery-strategy default_battery_strategy
                         The default battery config strategy to use (default: boolean) --diagnostics         Output diagnostics --disable-calculated-data
                         Disable the output of calculated sensors -e endpoint, --endpoint endpoint
-                        The relative endpoint/path to serve
-                        ecowitt2mqtt on (default: /data/report)
+                        The relative endpoint/path to serve ecowitt2mqtt on (default: /data/report)
-  --hass-discovery      Publish data in the Home Assistant MQTT
+  --hass-discovery      Publish data in the Home Assistant MQTT Discovery format --hass-discovery-prefix hass_discovery_prefix
-                        Discovery format
-  --hass-discovery-prefix hass_discovery_prefix
-                        The Home Assistant MQTT Discovery topic
-                        prefix to use (default: homeassistant) --hass-entity-id-prefix hass_entity_id_prefix
+                        The Home Assistant MQTT Discovery topic prefix to use (default: homeassistant) --hass-entity-id-prefix hass_entity_id_prefix
-                        The prefix to use for Home Assistant entity IDs
+                        The prefix to use for Home Assistant entity IDs --input-unit-system input_unit_system
-  --input-unit-system input_unit_system
-                        The input unit system used by the gateway (default: imperial)
-  -b mqtt_broker, --mqtt-broker mqtt_broker
+                        The input unit system used by the gateway (default: imperial) -b mqtt_broker, --mqtt-broker mqtt_broker
-                        The hostname or IP address of an MQTT broker
-  -p mqtt_password, --mqtt-password mqtt_password
+                        The hostname or IP address of an MQTT broker -p mqtt_password, --mqtt-password mqtt_password
                         A valid password for the MQTT broker --mqtt-port mqtt_port
-                        The listenting port of the MQTT broker (default: 1883)
-  --mqtt-retain         Instruct the MQTT broker to retain
+                        The listenting port of the MQTT broker (default: 1883) --mqtt-retain         Instruct the MQTT broker to retain messages --mqtt-tls            Enable MQTT over TLS
-                        messages
-  --mqtt-tls            Enable MQTT over TLS
   -t mqtt_topic, --mqtt-topic mqtt_topic
                         The MQTT topic to publish device data to -u mqtt_username, --mqtt-username mqtt_username
                         A valid username for the MQTT broker --output-unit-system output_unit_system
-                        The output unit system used by the gateway (default: imperial) --output-unit-temperature output_unit_temperature
+                        The output unit system used by the gateway (default: imperial) --output-unit-accumulated-precipitation output_unit_accumulated_precipitation
+                        The output unit to use for accumulated precipitation data points (default: the default used by the output unit system)
+  --output-unit-distance output_unit_distance
+                        The output unit to use for distance data points (default: the default used by the output unit system) --output-unit-humidity output_unit_humidity
+                        The output unit to use for humidity data points (default: the default used by the output unit system) --output-unit-illuminance output_unit_illuminance
+                        The output unit to use for illuminance data points (default: the default used by the output unit system)
+  --output-unit-precipitation-rate output_unit_precipitation_rate
+                        The output unit to use for precipitation rate data points (default: the default used by the output unit system)
+  --output-unit-pressure output_unit_pressure
+                        The output unit to use for pressure data points (default: the default used by the output unit system) --output-unit-speed output_unit_speed
+                        The output unit to use for speed data points (default: the default used by the output unit system) --output-unit-temperature output_unit_temperature
                         The output unit to use for temperature data points (default: the default used by the output unit system)
-  --port port           The port to serve ecowitt2mqtt on
+  --port port           The port to serve ecowitt2mqtt on (default: 8080) --precision precision
-                        (default: 8080)
-  --raw-data            Return raw data (don't attempt to
-                        translate any values)
-  -v, --verbose         Increase verbosity of logged output
+                        The precision to output data points at (default: no limit) --raw-data            Return raw data (don't attempt to translate any values) -v, --verbose         Increase verbosity of logged output
 ```